Focus

 2014

-LEGO was ranked #1 in toys sold worldwide and in 2015 "the most powerful brand in the world" by Brand Finance.
+LEGO was ranked No. 1 in toys sold worldwide and in 2015 "the world's most powerful brand" by Brand Finance.

 02. The keys to LEGO's success: innovation